Pudsey the Dog: The Movie: Critical reception and box office

 In its first week, the film grossed £446,000, finishing outside of a Top 5 led by Dawn of the Planet of the Apes with £8.7 million.
 This was described by the BBC as a "flop".
 Pudsey: The Movie was critically panned.
 On review aggregator website Rotten Tomatoes it holds a rare 0% approval rating with an average score of 3.3/10 based on 14 reviews.

 Peter Bradshaw of The Guardian called the film "so depressingly bad that cinemas should play the adagietto from Mahler's Fifth over a loudspeaker as audiences file out grimly into the foyer afterwards, silently asking themselves if life has any value...
 Watching this movie, I was overwhelmed with three emotions: boredom, embarrassment and chiefly shame on behalf of everyone involved, shame that something so shoddily made and mediocre could ever have emerged from our film industry."

 Writing in The Observer, Mark Kermode said "nothing can explain (or excuse) the sheer skull scraping ugliness of this relentlessly tacky Britain's Got Talent spin off...
 If you paid to see this, you would feel duty bound to demand your money back; I saw it for free and still wanted a refund."
 David Edwards of the Daily Mirror called the film a "cheap and cheerless embarrassment" with a "thin and familiar" plot and said it "deserves to be scraped from the lawn, and dropped in the bin."

+In 2022, Paul Rose (the film’s writer) was featured in an episode of the comedy podcast “Cheapshow” in which Rose said, “The film received 0% on Rotten Tomatoes and was called one of the worst films ever made.
+I’m quite proud of that.”